Sujan-byte/SANADI-HRM/README.md

    ```
    This project (Mechellin) does exactly this in `app.config.ts`, since its own login flow already
    populates a real encrypted store via `EncryptedStorageService` and HRM should read the same one,
    not a separate empty `localStorage`.
+See the **`HrmStorage` key reference** section at the end of
+   this README for exactly which keys need to be populated and by whom.
 7. **Required one-time local setup, every machine, after cloning/pulling this submodule:** Node's
    module resolution walks up from a file's own physical location looking for `node_modules`, and
    `sanadi-hrm/` is a sibling of the Angular project, not a descendant — so files under